 - Accepting calculated exposure rather than reckless exposure.

 This disciplined approach is what separates survival from tragedy.
-It also mirrors professional standards in aviation, medicine, and software development.
-But protocols exist not to slow progress but to ensure it continues.
+Which means it also mirrors professional standards in aviation, medicine, and software development.
+Protocols exist not to slow progress but to ensure it continues.
 When pressure mounts, protocols are the car key that still turns even when hands shake.

 The Role of Humor and Humanity